Acstream/Dilated-Block-Based-Convolutional-Network/README.md

 The raw dataset has been processed according to Section 3.2 Data prepraration in our paper and is stored in ./Data (512 topics: 307 for training, 51 for developing, 154 for testing).
 Therefore, you can use the data in ./Data directly without performing the data prepraration process described in our paper.
 ## Training & Testing
-We recommend you to use our trained models to test and evaluate:
+We recommend you to use our trained models directly to test and evaluate:
 python main.py --dbcn --test -- # test the DBCN model by our trained model saved in ./trained models/networks/dbcn/
 python main.py --odcn --test -- # test the ODCN model by our trained model saved in ./trained models/networks/odcn/
 However, if you want to train your own models, you can type: